|

 their own record company rather than sign with one of the major commercial

-and printing, then placed ads in popular music magazines and began selling
+the records and printing the covers, then placed ads in popular music

-their records through the mail.
-Others began to follow their example.
-Now,
+magazines and began selling their records by mail.
+Others began to follow

 2. If you prefer the traditional approach, a record company representative